thirtysevennorth/domesticlight_public/DL_client/Readme.md

 //    connect back to your local network - you should see data flowing over OSC if you enabled that.
 //    alternatively connect to it over serial using a usb-c cable a serial monitor and you will see the JSON data packet that looks something like this
 //    "F1_415":67,"F2_445":100,"F3_480":176,"F4_515":207,"F5_555":264, .....
-//  for more information about the data packet methdos see DL_Data_Schema
+//  for more information about the data packet methods see DL_Data_Schema

 // CODE CONFIGURATION NOTES
 // To enable AWS connections include #define AWS